daliayan/myfoodie/README.md

 https://github.com/daliayan/foodie_app

+Thankfully, if you're still reading this I was able to transfer my application over to its new home.

 ## Description of the Application
 This application is a website where I stored cities and restaurants I've visited while traveling the world.
 Initially, I wanted to create a generic website for restaurants to be added to - but I decided towards the end I wanted it to be more personalized.
 The idea of Taste This City was born.